Paulmski/Discord-Bot/CONTRIBUTING.md

 Now, from the Hamburger Menu, go to `Marketplace` and look up `Google Sheets API`.
 Enable the API on your account then go back to the `APIs & Services` section as before.

 Finally, you can download the OAuth2 Client ID.
-Download the file to the root directory Discord-Bot, and make sure you name it `credentials.json` !
+Download the file to the `src` directory of Discord-Bot, and make sure you name it `credentials.json` !

 #### Step 4: Run the bot!
 The bot now has everything it needs to run.
 Run it from your local machine or a repl.it project and test it on a server you own.